Huddled in fear in Hawaii during the missile scare

 Honolulu (CNN)It was a beautiful morning, like most, on the island of Oahu: 79 degrees with a big, bright sun.
 I was at a marina with my family on Kaneohe Bay, blowing the last bits of air into an orange inflatable raft, when the alert came.
 All caps: "BALLISTIC MISSILE THREAT INBOUND ...
 NOT A DRILL."

 I could feel the blood stand still in my body, the breath leaving my chest, a numbness coming over me.
 Is this really happening?
-I asked a man nearby, "You also get this?"
+I asked a man next to me, "You also get this?"
 He had.
 Others nearby started running.
 I did, too.

 Find your family, I thought.
 My older brother, my mom and a cousin were at the car.
 Another cousin was missing.
 He's loading the boat, his wife said.
 I've been calling his name but I can't find him, she said.
 I ran for the dock.
 "Neal!"
 I shouted.